CogWorks/LoL/readme.txt

 if "easy_install LoL" does not immediately work, try:
 $ pip install LoL

+may need to run:
+$ sudo apt-get install libmysqlclient-dev if you get "EnvironmentError: mysql_config not found"

 then you should be able to add the following line to gain access to the lol module